suryakaushikkaligotla/Code-To-Grow/Day16_CafeOrderManagementSystem/README.md

-The program simulates a café order system where users can enter orders for up to 10 customers.
+The program simulates a cafe order system where users can enter orders for up to 10 customers.
 It displays a fixed menu of 5 items with their names and prices.
 For each customer, it records the items ordered, quantities, and calculates their total bill.
 It keeps track of how many of each item were sold and the total revenue earned.